-The earliest passerine migrants are usually Wheatear and Chiffchaff as early as mid-March.
-Scarcer migrants such as Ring Ouzel, Firecrest and Black Redstart are also early arrivals but the bulk of migrants appear from mid-April onwards.
+The earliest passerine migrants are usually Wheatear and Chiffchaff as early as mid March.
+Scarcer migrants such as Ring Ouzel, Common Firecrest and Black Redstart are also early arrivals but the bulk of migrants appear from mid April onwards.

 Autumn passage begins in August and can involve many thousands of warblers, chats and flycatchers with smaller numbers of pipits and wagtails.
 These are followed by the finches and later by huge numbers of hirundines.

 Scarcer migrants recorded annually include Wryneck and Barred Warbler, Icterine Warbler, Pallas's Warbler and Yellow-browed Warbler.